Arian04/android-hid-client/README.md

 - [X] Keyboard support
 - [ ] Touchpad support
 - [ ] Ability to send string all at once
+- [ ] Add ability to not require root access if /dev/hidgX is already writable

 See the [open issues](https://github.com/Arian04/android-hid-gadget/issues) for a full list of proposed features (and known issues).